Angular diameter: Defect of illumination

 Defect of illumination is the maximum angular width of the unilluminated part of a celestial body seen by a given observer.
 For example, if an object is 40″ of arc across and is 75% illuminated, the defect of illumination is 10″.

+Horizon effect

+Adding to the apparent size as an angular size depending on distance, is the issue of the horizon effect.
+When viewing a spacious non-transcluscent object it is not viewed as a whole at the edges, making it not visible in its full width.